 Workshop to discuss Digital Transformation: Animal Health & Drug Usage

-On March 1st & 2nd, 2017, VirtualVet will co-host an important workshop to discuss the digital transformation taking place in farming.
-Find out more and keep track of our progress here.
+On March 1st & 2nd, 2017, VirtualVet co-hosted an important workshop to discuss the digital transformation taking place in farming.

 We are delighted to work with Dr Flavie Vial of Epi-Connect as we focus on disease and drug usage surveillance, but this time through innovative business models and farmer centric processes.

 Flavie is an applied biostatistician with over seven years of experience in the animal health and animal production industries.
 She started her career as an epidemiologist modelling infectious diseases and control strategies in wildlife before specialising in the development of statistical methods in response to emerging issues in the environmental, agricultural and health sectors.